davewasthere/coldtap/about.md

 Coldtap is primarily a .Net consultancy building web-based applications using the Microsoft .Net stack.

-Currently based out of Bendigo Australia, supporting clients in multiple countries.
-(United Kingdom, United Arab Emirates, New Zealand and Australia)
+Our clients are primarily based in the United Kingdom, New Zealand and Australia.

 Expertise in the following domains: